mrdarip/tasdks/backlog.md

 - Remove resources entity?
 - Replace all hardcoded strings with resources
 - privatise all bodyContent composables
-- convert create screens to edit screens
+- Convert create screens to edit screens
+  - Discovered that is a good idea to have
+    - A create activator screen in which you can have task id as argument
+    - An Edit activator screen in which you can have activator id as argument